facebook

 Yes, one of the key advantages of ICL surgery is its reversibility.
 The lens can be removed or exchanged if your prescription changes significantly, if a better technology becomes available, or if any issues arise.
 This flexibility makes ICL an attractive option for patients who want a non-permanent solution.

-ICL surgery has an excellent safety profile when performed by experienced specialists.
+ICL surgery has a strong safety profile when performed by experienced consultants.
 Potential risks include infection, raised eye pressure, cataract formation and, rarely, endothelial cell loss.
-Modern ICL designs with central flow ports have significantly reduced complications.
-Careful pre-operative measurements and regular post-operative monitoring minimise these risks.
-Your consultant discusses all potential risks during your consultation.
+Modern ICL designs with central flow ports have reduced the need for peripheral iridotomy and lowered the risk of pupillary block.
+Detailed pre-operative measurements and structured monitoring under the ICL Lifetime Monitoring Protocol™ support early detection of any changes.